mderazon/seventeen-track-js/README.md

 > track packages with 17track.net

-This repository provides an **unofficial SDK** for interacting with 17track.net. **This project is not affiliated with 17track** and may break in the future as the API evolves.
+This repository provides an **unofficial SDK** for interacting with 17track.net from Node.js, web, and Google Apps Scripts. **This project is not affiliated with 17track** and may break in the future as the API evolves.

 ## Usage Example